jcreyf/stuff/slack_stay_active/README.md

 - https://github.com/Arnesh07/golang-python-web-scraping

-I was planning on writing this in Go with BeautifulSoup but ended up writing it in Python because BeautifulSoup is missing functionality that I need.<br>
+I was planning on writing this in Go with BeautifulSoup but ended up writing it in Python because BeautifulSoup is missing functionality that I need.
+I could of course also have used Selenium in Go but it seemed quite a bit easier in Python.<br>

 Use config-file `slack_active.yaml` to control the app.<br>
 Supported layout and properties in the file:<br>